-The Configure Rack Details button on the Smart Rack view opens a dialog changing the rack name, location, external key, and capacity, and editing for user permissions on this rack.
+The Actions button on the Smart Rack view opens options for changing the rack name, location, external key, and capacity, editing for user permissions on this rack, and tags.

 - To access rack details configuration: - 1.
-Click the Configure Rack Details button. - 2.
-In the dialog that appears: - Enter a new rack name, location, external key, or capacity.
-See Set a Capacity (on page 86) for details on this field.

-- View and change the roles and permissions assigned for users of this rack.
-See Assign Roles within a Data Center (on page 77) for more details. - Click Add Role to > Add User Role or Add Role to > Add Group Role.
+Click the Actions button, then choose an option. - 2.
+Choose Edit Details: - Enter a new rack name, location, external key, or capacity and overrides.
+See Set Rack Capacity and Override Threshold Percentages (on page 64) for details on these fields.
+Click OK. - 3.
+Choose Edit Permissions: - View and change the roles and permissions assigned for users of this rack.
+See Assign Roles within a Data Center (on page 81) for more details. - Click Add Role to > Add User Role or Add Role to > Add Group Role.
 Adding a Group Role will give permissions selected to all users in the group.
 Then, select the user or group who needs permission to this object. rack. - Select the role to allow in the Roles list.
-Click OK.
+Click OK. - 4.
+Choose Edit Tags: - Tags are used in tabular reports.
+See XXXXXXXX